SeanC2222/Remove-SteamWhatsNew/Readme.md

 `Set-ExecutionPolicy AllSigned`
 Hit 'Enter'

-To allow a level of trust limited to these utilities, we need to run an unsigned script to install the trust script once.
+To allow a level of trust limited to these utilities, we need to run a bootstrapping script to install the trust certificate once.
 To do this we set our execution policy to Bypass just for the life of this shell process (once it closes, it reverts to the previously set policy).

 In your Administrator PowerShell shell and paste in:
 `Set-ExecutionPolicy Bypass -Scope Process`